Two fluid anisotropic dark energy models in a scale invariant theory: Basic Formalism

-where $\Delta H_i=H_i-H; i=1,2,3.$ $\mathcal{A}$ is a measure of deviation from isotropic expansion.
-One can get the isotropic behaviour of the model for $\mathcal{A}=0$.
-A model is considered to isotropize at late times if the volume scale factor increases to infinitely large value and the average anisotropic parameter reduces to zero for infinitely large cosmic time.
-For a spatially homogeneous metric, the scalar expansion is considered to be proportional to the shear scalar \cite{Collins80,SKT09, SKT10} which leads to an anisotropic relationship among the directional scale factors $B$ and $C$ as $B=C^m$, $m\neq 1$. $m$ is a positive constant and takes care of the anisotropic nature of the model.
-For $m=1$, the average anisotropic parameter $\mathcal{A}$ vanishes and the model reduces to the isotropic one.
-The directional scale factors can be expressed as $A=a$, $B=C^m=a^{\frac{2m}{m+1}}$.
-Consequently, $H_x=H$, $H_y=\left(\frac{2m}{m+1}\right)H$ and $H_z=\left(\frac{2}{m+1}\right)H$.
+For a spatially homogeneous metric, a linear relationship among the scalar expansion and shear scalar is usually considered \cite{Collins80, BMSKT15, SKT09} that leads to an anisotropic relation $B=C^m$ where $m\neq 1$ is an arbitrary positive constant.
+Integration of eqn. $\eqref{eq:13}$ yields $A=(BC)^\frac{1}{2}$ and consequently the directional scale factors can be expressed as $A=a$, $B=C^m=a^{\frac{2m}{m+1}}$.
+We can have $H_x=H$, $H_y=\left(\frac{2m}{m+1}\right)H$ and $H_z=\left(\frac{2}{m+1}\right)H$.
 It may be noted here that, along the $x-$axis, the directional Hubble parameter is the same as that of the mean Hubble parameter which implies that along $x-$axis, the deviation of the anisotropic dark energy equation of state from mean equation of state is minimum or zero i.e $\delta$ should vanish.